Buying a house with low income: Loan options, tips and more

 Eligibility requirements: Both loans require a minimum credit score of 620.
 HomeReady requires that someone attend homeownership education courses and not own any other property in the country.
 Home Possible is only available for those with an income of no more than 80% of the median income of the area they’re looking for a home in and those with a loan-to ratio of 80% to 105%.

-Special offers to make homeownership more affordable
+Special offer to make homeownership more affordable

 Certain lenders may also offer special offers to make buying a house easier for those with low incomes.
 For example, Rocket Mortgage has a couple of special offers you can choose from.

-The first is Welcome Home RateBreak, which reduces your interest rate by 2% the first year, and 1% the second.
+Welcome Home RateBreak, which reduces your interest rate by 2% the first year, and 1% the second.
 It works like this: In the first year of your loan, your interest rate will be 2% lower than your standard rate.
 In the second year, your rate will be 1% lower than the standard rate.
 Starting in the third year, your rate adjusts to the permanent rate for the rest of the loan term.

 USDA loans